Preparing for a race weekend

 Warning

-By default, we restream to external destinations at a resolution of 720p so if you want us to restream at 1080p, you need to update your stream event settings as well.
+By default, the platform restreams to external destinations at a resolution of 720p.
+If you want to stream at 1080p, you need to update your stream event settings as well.
 Refer to Streaming at 1080p and/or 60fps? for instructions on how to update your stream event settings to stream at 1080p.

 Scheduling your streams for a race weekend